nstanard/mac/README.md

 Mac
 ======

 Mac is a script to set up a macOS computer for web development, and to keep it up to date.

-It can be run multiple times on the same machine safely.
-It installs, upgrades, or skips packages based on what is already installed on the machine.

 If you want - the script also lightly customizes your shell prompt so that it displays your current directory in orange, followed by the current Ruby version or gemset in